ThumbSnail/frontend-nanodegree-arcade-game/README.md

 	D. Difficulty

-		When the points received from scoring a goal (reaching the water tiles) put your score over the threshold (25 points), the game's difficulty increased by adding an additional enemy into the mix.
+		When the points received from scoring a goal (reaching the water tiles) put your score over a certain threshold, the game's difficulty increased by adding an additional enemy into the mix.

 		As a reward for the increased difficulty, the number of points received from scoring a goal also increases.

 		There are 5 difficulties.
-Thus, once you score about 125 points, you'll be facing off against 15 enemies instead of the starting 10.
+The hardest difficult puts you up against 15 enemies instead of the starting 10.
 And the points received for scoring a goal will be 7 instead of the starting 2.

 		IMPORTANT:  The difficulty increase and the reward increase both persist beyond a game over.

+	E. Mobile Devices

+		No support added at this time.